Famous Painters – Hand-Painted Reproductions

 41- Jean-Auguste-Dominique Ingres (1780–1867)

-Master of neoclassicism, he celebrated the perfection of drawing and the ancient ideal in refined portraits and emblematic nudes such as La Grande Odalisque.
+Master of Neoclassicism, he celebrated the perfection of drawing and the ancient ideal in refined portraits and emblematic nudes such as The Large Odalisque.

 See the collection - 209 works